-This committee seeks to design, build, restore and manage our facilities and grounds through the use of sustainable materials and practices.
+This committee seeks to design, build, restore and manage our facilities and

+IUPUI Supplement to the Indiana University Academic Handbook Approved May 4, 2010; Updated July 5, 2011 grounds through the use of sustainable materials and practices.
 The United States Green Building Council's Leadership in Energy and Environmental Design (LEED) rating system or an equivalent rating system will be considered and implemented to the extent possible.
 Total life cycle costs, energy use, and impact on the environment are other important factors that will influence selection of materials and practices.